mvolkmann/blog/src/migrating-from-react-to-htmx.md

                    >
                      ✕
                    </button>
-                   {/* This selects the dog which triggers a selection-change event which causes the form to update. */}
+                   {/* This selects the dog
+                       which triggers a selection-change event,
+                       which causes the form to update. */}
                    <button
                      className="show-on-hover"
                      onClick={handleEdit}